 Our Verdict

-Buy the Carex Day-Light if you need strict, clinically effective circadian therapy and have the desk space for a large, distance-friendly lamp.
-Choose the Verilux HappyLight Alba if you want an affordable, highly portable LED light with adjustable warmth for small workspaces.
+The Carex Day-Light delivers strict, clinically effective circadian therapy from a comfortable distance.
+Buy it if you have the desk space.
+Choose the Verilux HappyLight Alba for a highly portable, adjustable LED light suited for cramped workspaces.